eloylp/goomerang/README.md

 	if err != nil {
 		log.Fatal(err)
 	}
+    // The client needs to be aware of the reply messages
+    // beforehand.
+    c.RegisterMessage(&protos.SuccessReplyV1{})
+    c.RegisterMessage(&protos.BadReplyV1{})

 	msg := message.New().SetPayload(&protos.MessageV1{})
 	// Will block till reply from the server is received or